PedramAz/Data-Manipulation_R/README.md

 # Data manipulation pipeline
-Here we have the code to split and clean the csv files imported from the clinical trial REDCap database.
+Here we have the code to split and clean the .csv files imported from the clinical trial REDCap database.